peterbonnesoeur/peterbonnesoeur/README.md

 ## 🤓 Quick presentation:

-- 🔭 I’m currently working at [Visium](https://www.visium.ch/) as a Machine Learning engineer.
+- 🔭 I’m currently working as a Machine Learning engineer / Data Scientist.

 ## 🎯 What is the purpose of this profile

-- An infinite amount of flex 💪 (but like programming flex, so it is not making me more popular, just weirder)
+- Display the work that I previously performed and give a better landing page to the users searching my profile.
 - I am testing the limits of github actions so this page will host some of my experiences.
 Hope you like them 😄

 ## &#x1f4c8; **GitHub Stats**